thottiamrp/modernweb-2019dec9/Labs/Ch06-ClientAPIs/4CanvasChart/README.md

-# Chapter 7: Exercise: Building a Chart with the Canvas
+# Chapter 6: Bonus Exercise: Building a Chart with the Canvas
 ## Objective
 * Create a chart using the canvas API with data in a JSON format.